mckinley/tab-application-switcher/README.md

 - Keyboard shortcuts will not activate TAS on the Chrome Web Store, on New Tab pages, or on other settings-like pages (urls starting with chrome://).
   Click the extension icon to activate TAS in these situations.
 - It is possible that other extensions or system preferences can conflict with TAS keyboard shortcuts.
   The Options panel can be used to change TAS keyboard shortcuts.
-Further management can be done here: chrome://extensions/shortcuts

 ## Development